Rockwell15/wp-infinite-scroll/readme.md

 ```

-// set the pagination path
+// set the pagination path ( defaults to 'path/' )
 infiniteScroll.path = 'path/';

-// set the next page to get
+// set the next page to get ( defaults to 2 )
 infiniteScroll.page = 4

 // set the container up for infinite scroll